BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_17.md

 You'll also find many stationary **Exeggutor-Alola** around the desert.

-You can encounter the same Pokemon on the various maps but at different rates.
+You can encounter the same Pokémon on the various maps but at different rates.
 Thankfully, with the Magnetic Lure, you will be able to get whatever you don't already have easily.

 For what it's worth, there are transitions from each map into two OTHER maps... which we will explore later.
 For now, keep in mind you don't want to go more north than these two images, the northwest and northeast borders: